intermine/im-docs/docs/database/data-sources/library/index.rst

 FlyMine Specific sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are sources that load Drosophila specific data sets into FlyMine, we don't expect you will re-use these unless you are creating a Drosophila warehouse.
-All of these sources are located in [source:trunk/bio/sources/flymine bio/sources/flymine].
+All of these sources are located in `bio/sources/flymine`.

 * affy-probes
 * anoest
 * anopheles-identifiers
 * anoph-expr
 * arbeitman-items-xml
 * bdgp-clone
 * bdgp-insitu
 * drosdel-gff
 * drosophila-homology
 * fly-anatomy-ontology
 * flyatlas
 * fly-development-ontology
 * fly-fish
 * fly-misc-cvterms
 * flyreg
 * flyrnai-screens
 * homophila
 * long_oligo
 * protein_structure
 * redfly
 * rnai
 * tiffin
 * tiffin-expression
 * tiling_path

-See [http://www.flymine.org/dataCategories.do FlyMine] for more information about these datasets.
+See FlyMine for more information about these datasets.
 Look at `flymine/project.xml` for examples of how to use these sources.

 Other loaders
 ~~~~~~~~~~~~~~

 These loaders were written by InterMine users.

 * CHEBI
 * Disease ontology
 * haem-atlas
 * HGNC
 * HuGE
 * Mammalian phenotypes
 * pride
 * stitch
 * omim
 * huge gwas